Atopic Eczema Community

 World Atopic Eczema Day - 2025 Campaign

-Our new toolkit is filled with practical resources, ideas, and inspiration to help your organization plan meaningful activities and raise awareness in your community.
-This guide is designed to make your efforts more impactful and easier to execute.
+This years' toolkit was filled with new practical resources, ideas, and inspiration to help organizations plan meaningful activities and raise awareness in their communities.
+This guide is designed annually to make efforts more impactful and easier to execute.

 Image